tac-eillA/Valorant-Match-Overlay/README.md

 Change the working directory to ```app``` and run the following command to start the python server which will serve requests such as starting/stopping match processing and facilitate communication using Socket IO between different components (both the backend and the frontend).

 ```
 python app.py
 ```

 2. Open Overlay

 ##### Using the Overlay in streaming apps

 For using the overlay with OBS, add a "BrowserSource" and navigate to the ```overlay``` directly and open ```index.html``` .
-Set the width and height to 1920 and 1080/1200 (whichever resolution you are using) respectively (currently supported for this resolution only, explained further below) It should show dummy data for two teams.
+Set the width and height to 1920 and 1080.
+It should show dummy data for two teams.
+If you are using vMix, add a "Browser" input and type the hard file path to ```index.html``` in the url window.
+Set your height and width just as with OBS and you will receive the same dummy data.

 3. Instruct server to start match processing